jmwoo/jmwoo.github.io/invest.md

 ### Don’t touch it
 - No new funds
-- Do not remove or reduce a position due to performance
+- Do not add increase or reduce a position due to performance
 - Do not respond to news, narratives, or short-term market cycles
 - Do not optimize further, thinking more will reduce returns